YatingMusic/compound-word-transformer/workspace/uncond/Experiments.md

 # Experiments

 Experimental results of **unconditional** generation.
-We also elaborate detailed settings which ommited in the paper because of the space limitation.
+We also elaborate detailed settings which are omitted in the paper because of the space limitation.

 ## Run the Codes
 **cp-linear**